 This simply puts the three images after each other keeping their size intact and determining the total size automatically.

-Most of the cases this simple method is applicable.
-In the case of a more complex arrangement you can use a series of Placer Precise modules placing all the images into an arbitrary rectangle within the large frame.
-In our case this should like this:
+In most cases this simple method is applicable.
+In the case of a more complex arrangement, you can use a series of Placer Precise modules placing all the images into an arbitrary rectangle within the large frame.
+In our case, this should be like this:

 The frame arrangement can be done like this.
-LED Wall 1 and 4 can go directly to the corresponding outputs, only 2 and 3 needs to be merged into a single frame.
+LED Walls 1 and 4 can go directly to the corresponding outputs, only 2 and 3 need to be merged into a single frame.

 In order to see if all the size, resolution, and frame arrangement settings are correct select the STUDIO view mode.